 “The OTA will be received by a limited number of users today and will have a broader rollout in a few days after making sure there are no critical bugs,” the OnePlus team wrote in the forum posts.

 You can check the availability of the latest updates on your OnePlus device by visiting the Settings menu.

-Is Realme C3 price likely to usher in a budget smartphone revolution?
+OnePlus 8 leaks look exciting but when will the phones launch in India?
 We discussed this on Orbital, our weekly technology podcast, which you can subscribe to via Apple Podcasts or RSS, download the episode, or just hit the play button below.